WordPress/gutenberg/component-docs/README.md

-# WordPress Components Doc Site
+# WordPress Components: Doc Site

 > Documentation site with live examples, generated from README.md files

-## Note: This project is very experimental and is a work in progress!
+## 🚨 Note: This project is very experimental and is a work in progress! 🚨

+How this project is generated, and components like the custom Gutenberg blocks, are forks from a work-in-progress doc site generation project by [@itsjonq](https://github.com/ItsJonQ).
+The plan is to abstract the tooling and components and make those publicly available as easy to use npm packages.

 ## Getting Started